Key Points

 Containment of non-conforming products refers to the actions you take to prevent the distribution or use of products that do not meet the specified requirements or standards.
 The purpose of containment is to prevent the non-conforming products from reaching your customers or causing harm.

-It is important for you to have a well-documented and well-communicated process for the containment of non-conforming products.
+You need to have a well-documented and well-communicated process for the containment of non-conforming products.
 This ensures that everyone involved understands their roles and responsibilities and can effectively contribute to resolving the issue and preventing its recurrence.

 Here are some steps involved in the containment of non-conforming products: